Blog

 Follow programs on social media.

-Schools regularly post news and program updates on X (formerly Twitter), Facebook, and LinkedIn.
-The Berkeley Haas School of Business, for example, has promoted some of its innovation programs, posted about events, and spotlighted the achievements of professors, students, and alumni on its account.
+Schools regularly post news and program updates on X, Facebook, and LinkedIn.
+The Berkeley Haas School of Business, for example, has promoted some of its innovation programs, posted about events, and spotlighted the achievements of professors, students, and alumni on its X account.
 Be sure to tune into these channels for the latest information.

 Read schools’ employment reports.

 Every top MBA program publishes an annual employment report online, and these reports typically include data for both full-time and internship recruiting.
-For example, reveals that 42% of its graduates last year accepted jobs in consulting, while 17% entered positions in technology.
-In addition, most schools present a list of their top recruiters, and some even publish a comprehensive list of all the companies that recruited and/or hired their students.
+For example, Northwestern Kellogg’s employment report for the Class of 2024 reveals that 35% of its graduates accepted jobs in consulting, while 20% entered positions in technology and 19% in financial services.
+In addition, most schools list their top recruiters, and some even publish a comprehensive list of all the companies that recruited and/or hired their students.

 Download and consult mbaMission’s Insider’s Guides.